evetion/GeoArrays.jl/README.md

 In case there is missing data, the type will be a `Union{Missing, T}`.
 To convert to a GeoArray without `missing`, you can call `coalesce(ga, value_to_replace_missing)`.

 ### Reading NetCDFs
-GeoArrays uses ArchGDAL.readraster to open geo raster datasets, and therefor also supports reading formats other than geotiffs
+GeoArrays uses ArchGDAL.readraster to open geo raster datasets, and therefor supports reading formats other than geotiffs

-To read a netcdf, the file name one must invlude the prefix `NETCDF:` and the suffix `:var`, where var is the name of the NetCDF variable to open
+To read a netcdf, the file name must include the prefix `NETCDF:` and the suffix `:var`, where var is the name of the NetCDF variable to be opened

 ```julia
 # Get file